oliyh/kamera/README.md

     └── example.core_test.png
 ```

-You can run the following code to compare all the images:
+_(You can generate these images initially by running kamera and copying the 'actual' files from the screenshot directory)_

+### Run the test

+The following code will start the figwheel build called `dev`, launch Chrome, take screenshots of all the devcards
+and compare the actual with the expected, failing if the difference is above a certain threshold.

 ```clojure
 (ns example.devcards-test